 Linda Yueh’s influence on global economic discussions cannot be overstated.
 Her insights into macroeconomics, globalisation, and the intricacies of China’s economic landscape offer invaluable perspectives to scholars, policymakers, and the public alike.
 For those seeking to delve deeper into her work or invite her expertise to enlightening events, don’t hesitate to reach out!
 Linda Yueh continues to illuminate the complexities of the global economy, guiding thought and action in a rapidly changing world.

-Arancha González Laya is the Dean of the Paris School of International Affairs at Sciences Po.
+Arancha González Laya has served as Dean of the Paris School of International Affairs (PSIA) at Sciences Po since March 2022.
 With extensive experience in global economics and political affairs, she has held notable positions such as Spain’s Minister of Foreign Affairs and United Nations Assistant Secretary-General.